Robotomy: Production

 The series was created by Michael Buckley and Joe Deasy and produced by World Leaders Entertainment in New York.
 It was originally created with the working title Horrorbots.
 The network had contacted Buckley to create a series three years prior to the broadcast of Robotomy.
 He asked for Deasy's help, and together they pitched five ideas, to which all were rejected.
 Six months later, a second wave of ideas proved equally unsuccessful.
 Reaching their third trial, also six months later, the two pinpointed the rejections on them thinking within the network's mindset as opposed to their own.
 Frustrated with the project, they submitted a rough premise of Robotomy, which was accepted, much to their surprise.
 Buckley described the plot as when "Superbad meets the Transformers meets WWE."

 According to the crew, the style of animation required a distinct set of skills, compared to another production by World Leaders, The Venture Bros.
 While that series was animated by the same team that did Batman: The Animated Series, Robotomy was done by the Chowder production team.
 In an interview, it was said that the style of the former team follows "perspective, anatomy, and real-world physics in animation", while the latter team laid its focus on "the humor of the movement and timing, squash and stretch," among other principles.
 Co-executive producer Christy Karacas's unique art style also proved laborious for them in that it provided "very clean polished lines" over more organic drawings.
 Karacas stated that the look and feel lent itself to science fiction, robotics as a whole and rock and roll.
 For its fictional universe, the planet of Insanus (originally called Killglobe), the production crew thought of it in unending chaos.
 This made way for weaponry covering the ground, a constant state of duskiness and the scarring of the land.
 Karacas particularly enjoyed designing and diversifying the robots in regard to their size and shape.
+The series was animated by the Taiwanese studio Hong Ying Animation.

-The show's color has been described by Karacas as a major part of the visuals; inspirations included Paul Klee and Katsuhiro Otomo, as well as the concept of fluorescence.
+The show's color scheme has been described by Karacas as a major part of the visuals; inspirations included Paul Klee and Katsuhiro Otomo, as well as the concept of fluorescence.
 The team wanted to create "a bold, fresh look" that reflected the universe, and so they chose to be minimal with their palette to attract attention to the linework.
 In addition, they eschewed the use of vivid primary colors and instead chose more secondary colors.
 However, they took to accentuate the scenes with "pop colors" that mimic the glow of neon lighting, and lastly, they added vertical reflections to the floors and grunge textures to the backgrounds.